Yankees vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Yankees vs. Royals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Aaron Judge and the New York Yankees square off against MJ Melendez and the Kansas City Royals at Kauffman Stadium on Friday, at 8:10 PM ET.
+The New York Yankees and Austin Wells will hit the field against MJ Melendez and the Kansas City Royals at Kauffman Stadium on Saturday, with the first pitch at 7:10 PM ET.

-The Royals have been listed as +120 moneyline underdogs for this matchup with the favored Yankees (-145).
-The total for the matchup has been set at 9 runs.
+The Yankees are -145 moneyline favorites in this matchup with the Royals (+120).
+The total is 9 runs for the game.

 Rep your team with officially licensed Yankees gear!
 Head to Fanatics to find jerseys, shirts, and much more.